Manjul1225/Manjul1225/README.md

 ### 👉 About Me
 <br/>

-✨ Ability to write clean, maintainable, and efficient code.
+✨ Ability to write clean, maintainable and efficient code.

 ✨ Experience in developing dynamic, interactive and user-friendly  websites.